Aljgutier/react_firebase/README.md

 export default router;
 ```

 The Header layout is defined in `components/header.tsx`.
-The `Outlet` component acts as a place holder for the child routes to be rendered (Home, Signin, Signup, Reset Password, and User Page).
+The `Outlet` component acts as a place holder for the child routes to be rendered (Home, Signin, Signup, and User Page).

 ```JS
 //component/header.tsx